stephenberry/glaze/README.md

 # Glaze
-The fastest direct to memory JSON library in the world.
+One of the fastest JSON libraries in the world.
 Glaze reads and writes from C++ memory, simplifying interfaces and offering incredible performance.

 | Library                                                      | Roundtrip Runtime (s) | Write (MB/s) | Read (MB/s) |
 | ------------------------------------------------------------ | --------------------- | ------------ | ----------- |